-You’ll want to talk to your financial professional to make sure.
-Also, update the beneficiary designation on any existing life insurance contracts or investments.
+You’ll want to talk to your financial advisor to make sure.
+Also, update the

 “We had to ask the hard questions,” says Darlene Scowden.
 “It is hard for couples to sit down and talk about retirement, sickness and death.
 But we also don’t want to leave each other or our children with the heartache of dealing with it after we are gone.”

 Mark and Darlene Scowden have been married for seven years.
 It’s a second marriage for the Yukon, Oklahoma, couple.
 Mark became a widower at age 60, and Darlene was divorced at age 55, after 39½ years of marriage.
 They met online.
 When they decided to get married, the money talks began.
 Each was the bill payer in their previous marriages.
 She preferred cash, he preferred credit card and checkbook.
 She paid bills online, and he wrote checks.
 “We had to compromise,” Darlene says.

 Mark adds: “She pays some of the bills, and I pay others.
 We pretty much use a joint account, but Darlene wanted to keep one with some money in it.
 She uses it for the online bills she pays.”

 - Be nosy about finances.
 Know what each is bringing into the relationship in terms of money reserves and debt.

 - Figure out who’s going to pay the bills and how they’re going to be paid, such as writing checks or paying online.

 - Set a spending limit and ask before you make a purchase over a certain amount.

 - Decide on choices such as eating out, cable TV, etc.

 - Talk to each other and your financial team about how to handle end-of-life finances, such as wills and trusts.
 Do your due diligence on the front end.